webresto/docs/content/en/docs/graphql/device-id.md

 ---

-> ⚠️ `X-Device-ID`  header required for all graphql request
+> ⚠️ `X-Device-Id`  header required for all graphql request

 ## Device ID